MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 char *token_type_str = get_token_type_str[token.type];
 ```

 The issue here is that it's extremely hard to tell where I forgot to paste it.
-If I had forgotten to paste it in the above code block, and an out-of-bounds index were passed to that `get_token()` call, `token.type` would have an undefined value, and could've caused a segfault at `get_token_type_str[token.type]` when it gets used as an index into an array.
+If I had forgotten to paste it in the above code block, and an out-of-bounds index were passed to that `peek_token()` call, `token.type` would have an undefined value, and could've caused a segfault at `get_token_type_str[token.type]` when it gets used as an index into an array.

 # Returning a bool